createmeal/createmeal/README.md

             <h3>Built With</h3>
             <p>
-                The entire library is actually created using javascript and the dependences and HTML is used only for Development and testing, and example porpose.
+                The entire library is actually created using javascript and the dependences, HTML, images and other things are used only for Development, testing, and example porpose.
             </p>
         </section>
         <p align="right">